novice-developer-HwangCG/Linetracer_test/README.md

 Jetson nano / Dynamixel / Camera / 5V battery for boards / 11.1V battery for Dynamixel / code / opencv / c++ / GCC / GNUMake / Xserver / Gstreamer

+I couldn't upload the Make file, so I tested it by setting the speed value to 50 rpm.